 Also Read: Explained Types and Classifications of DBMS

 11. Stores Any Kind of Data

 A database management system should be able to store any kind of data.
 It should not be restricted to employee name, salary, and address.
 Any kind of data that exists in the real world can be stored in DBMS because we need to work with all kinds of data that is present around us.

 DBMS provides security to the data stored in it because all users have different rights to access database.
 Some of the users can access the whole database while other can access a small part of database.
 For example, a computer network lecturer can only access files that are related to computer subjects but HOD of the department can access files of all subjects that are related to their department.

 Data stored in a database is connected with each other and a relationship is made in between data.
 DBMS should be able to represent the complex relationship between data to make efficient and accurate use of data.

 14. Query Language

-Queries are used to retrieve and manipulate data but DBMS is armed by a strong query language that make it more effective and efficient.
-Users have the power to retrieve any kind of data they want from database by applying different set of queries.
-File-Based system has not this luxury of query language.
+Queries are used to retrieve and manipulate data but DBMS is armed by a strong query language that makes it more effective and efficient.
+Users have the power to retrieve any kind of data they want from the database by applying different sets of queries.
+The file-Based system has not this luxury of the query language.